Dehydration Headache: An Overview

 1.5 Other Related Causes for Dehydration Headaches

-There are underlying medical conditions —related to headaches — that can be deteriorated by dehydration.
-For instance, drying out can be a trigger for episodes of headache or tension headaches.
-A tension headache, for the most part, causes pain in your head, neck, and some of the time behind your eyes.
+For instance, drying out can trigger episodes of headache or tension headaches.
+A tension headache, for the most part, causes pain in your head, neck, and sometimes behind your eyes.
 Migraine, on the other hand, is a neurological condition that can cause headache episodes and different side effects, for example, nausea or sensitivity to sound and light.
-A headache migraine likewise influences the brow or one side of the head.
-Migraine is commonly hereditary and can be very disabling when not handled properly.

-A more clinical reason is orthostatic hypotension, which is an unexpected drop in pulse while standing upstanding.
-This condition is, in many cases, brought about by a heart or nerve issue or certain prescriptions and medication.
 It can prompt what is known as a coat-hanger migraine, which affects the rear of the head, the neck, and the shoulders.
 Another reason can be postural orthostatic tachycardia syndrome (POTS), which is a gathering of neurological conditions that can trigger headaches and coat-hanger migraines.

-1.6 Risks Factors for Dehydration Headache
+1.6 Risk Factors for Dehydration Headache

 The truth is that anybody can encounter a lack of hydration.
 A great number of people will encounter mild dehydration.
 Nonetheless, a few people are at higher risk, including: